tshepang/blog/content/Faster (2010).md

 categories = ['movies']
 +++

-Given that this is a second rate actioner that isn\'t overall decent, I was not going to write a review about it, except that I actually found the twist quite unique.
-I am temped to say *surprising*, but that\'s what twists are supposed to be.
+Given that this is a second rate actioner that isn't overall decent, I was not going to write a review about it, except that I actually found the twist quite unique.
+I am temped to say *surprising*, but that's what twists are supposed to be.
 But this one is especially so.

 The effort to make the professional assassin interesting worked pretty